strapi/strapi/docs/v3.x/getting-started/react.md

 # Getting Started with React

-This integration guide is the following of the [Getting started](../getting-started/quick-start.html).
-We assume that you have completed the [Step 8](../getting-started/quick-start.html#_8-consume-the-content-type-s-api) and therefore can consume the API by browsing this [url](http://localhost:1337/restaurants).
+This integration guide is following the [Getting started guide](../getting-started/quick-start.html).
+We assume that you have completed [Step 8](../getting-started/quick-start.html#_8-consume-the-content-type-s-api) and therefore can consume the API by browsing this [url](http://localhost:1337/restaurants).

-If you don't come from the Getting started, the way you request a Strapi API with [React](https://reactjs.org/) remains the same except that you will not fetch the same content.
+If you haven't gone through the getting started guide, the way you request a Strapi API with [React](https://reactjs.org/) remains the same except that you will not fetch the same content.

 ### Create a React app